 In Women’s Health & Hormones Part I: Hormonal Balance and Stagnation, we explored how women’s primary hormones and most gynecological conditions and experiences can be sorted into two categories, using a perspective that combines Ayurveda, nāḍi theory, Chinese Medicine, and Western science.
 The first category we saw to be hormonal imbalance and the second, stagnation.
 We explored how to address these disorders through lifestyle and diet and simple home remedies.

-In Women’s Health & Hormones Part II: Srotorodha & The 6 Therapeutic Principles, we go deeper into, and assign clinical terminology of Ayurveda to these categories.
+In Women’s Health & Hormones Part II: Srotorodha & The 6 Therapeutic Principles, we go deeper into– and assign clinical terminology of Ayurveda to –these categories.
 We explore treatment strategies and case studies to better understand how to apply the theory and resolve disorders.
-While we emphasize using the six therapeutic principles of Ayurveda to resolve stagnation, simply the exploration their curious aspects is helpful to learn or explore in addressing any disorder.
+While we emphasize using the six therapeutic principles of Ayurveda to resolve stagnation, simply the exploration of their curious aspects is helpful to learn or explore in addressing any disorder.

 This course is designed to complement the information presented in Balance Your Hormones, Balance Your Life: Achieving Optimal Health and Wellness through Ayurveda, Chinese Medicine, and Western Science, but it is not necessary to have read the book before taking the course.

 You will have access to the course for one year from registration.
 You can extend access to it for another year for 50% off the original price or 50 USD per month extension.

 - We very highly, strongly and thoroughly recommend you take Women’s Health & Hormones Part I: Hormonal Balance And Stagnation before taking this course, even if you are a seasoned Ayurvedic practitioner.
 You might be quite lost if you do not.
 If possible, it would be good to take this course–Part II, while Part I is still fresh in the memory.